wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/235-record-of-discussion-between-holt-and-wilson.md

 We recognised that Britain itself would in the end suffer in some of its industries and we and other countries may be in the same boat, but this did not alter the necessities of our situation, which was to represent all export interests as essential.
 Mr Wilson said that he saw the point.

 Mr Holt mentioned that the sugar industry was another particular example for Australia and that as he understood it a meeting at ministerial level was about to take place in London on Sugar.
-Australia would be represented at this by Mr Sinclair,1 who assists the Minister for Trade &amp; Industry and in the latter’s absence acts for him.
+Australia would be represented at this by Mr Sinclair,[1](#f1) who assists the Minister for Trade & Industry and in the latter’s absence acts for him.

 Mr Wilson indicated that he knew of the Sugar Meeting and was glad to note Mr Sinclair’s attendance.
-Mr Holt mentioned that Mr Sinclair would, however, probably be briefed only in relation to Sugar at this stage and that if it were a question of discussion of a wider range of industries it would be a question of bringing the Deputy Prime Minister and Minister for Trade &amp; Industry, Mr McEwen personally into the matter.
+Mr Holt mentioned that Mr Sinclair would, however, probably be briefed only in relation to Sugar at this stage and that if it were a question of discussion of a wider range of industries it would be a question of bringing the Deputy Prime Minister and Minister for Trade & Industry, Mr McEwen personally into the matter.

 The discussion then moved at Mr Holt’s insistence to a consideration of what he would say publicly to the Australian press.
 He suggested (and it was agreed) that he mention that he had a discussion with Mr Wilson in general terms and that he had pointed out to Mr Wilson the problems of each and all Australian industries.

 Mr Wilson concurred in comment on these lines.
 The discussion then moved to other matters.

 1  lan Sinclair, Minister for Social Services in the Menzies and Holt governments.

+[NAA: A1838, 727/4/2 PART 7]